braintree/popup-bridge-android/README.md

 ### Setup
 1. Create a web-based checkout that accepts PayPal using Checkout.js or the Braintree JS SDK
-1. Create a native mobile app that opens the checkout in a WebView
+1. Create a native mobile app that opens the checkout in a WebView (see steps 1-2 in quick start)
 1. Integrate the PopupBridge library
 1. Collect device data
     - To help detect fraudulent activity, collect device data before performing PayPal transactions.
 This is similar to collecting device data with our [native Android SDK](https://developers.braintreepayments.com/guides/paypal/vault/android/v2#collecting-device-data):